Archilycus

-In Greek mythology, Archilycus (Ancient Greek: Ἀρχίλυκον) or Areilycus, was the father of Archesilaus and Prothoenor (by Theobula), who were the leaders of the Boeotians in the expedition against Troy.
+In Greek mythology, Archilycus (Ἀρχίλυκος) or Areilycus, was the father of Archesilaus and Prothoenor (by Theobula), who were the leaders of the Boeotians in the expedition against Troy.
 His father was Itonus, son of Boeotus while his brothers were Hippalcimus, Electryon, and Alegenor.

 Family

 Archilycus is a minor character in the myth and his genealogy is discussed in the following excerpts: